 In case you're connected via VPN, select a different country to get a new IP address.
 It isn't necessary, but it certainly adds little more security through obscurity.

 Visit XMR.TO and create a new order.

-XMR.TO needs 1 network confirmation (approximately 2 minutes) to send you bitcoins.
+Godex needs 1 network confirmation (approximately 2 minutes) to confirm your Monero transaction.

 I believe voluntary transactions between two parties should be free from any government interference.
 Politicians ignore this notion and demand access to everyone's financial life under threat of violence.

 Monero as a truly anonymous cryptocurrency solves this issue and allows people to transact freely without fear of persecution.

 We can also take advantage of these privacy features with Bitcoin and "unlink" past transaction history from our real identity.
 This makes Monero a powerful privacy toolway beyond its intended use.